 For information on local transport, select your area to be taken to your local transport website

-We are developing a multi-modal, long-term Strategic Transport Plan for the North of England.
+We have developed a long-term Strategic Transport Plan for the North of England.
 We want to connect the key economic areas of the North to drive growth, improve access to jobs and ensure the North is a great place to invest and live.
 Our Plan will inform how the Government, Network Rail, Highways England and High Speed Two (HS2) Ltd work with us to deliver investment in transport infrastructure.